If you’re setting up a brick-and-mortar establishment, there are several things to consider to make it a success.

-There is a lot of crossover, since 2009, between online and brick-and-mortar retail.
-The two are beginning to work synchronously, so as a business owner, understanding how patrons view these new “click and mortars” or “bricks and clicks” is crucial.
+Since 2009, there has been a lot of crossover between online and brick-and-mortar retail.
+The two are beginning to work synchronously.
+As a business owner, understanding how patrons view these new “click and mortars” or “bricks and clicks” is crucial.

 The Basics of Creating a Modern Brick-and-Mortar Startup

-- Marketing: The simplicity of starting an online store means few people who open these shops consider the cost of marketing.
-As a brick-and-mortar business owner, you must think about the issue of marketing – in print, online, on the radio, or on TV – and how those costs will affect your business’s stability.
+- Marketing: As a brick-and-mortar business owner, you must think about marketing — in print, online, on the radio, or on TV — and how those costs will affect your business’s stability.
 Thinking about this problem early can give a brick-and-mortar store more longevity.